BoThomas/churchtools-extensions/extensions/running-dinner/docs/all-the-things.md

     - the algorithm should try to
       - respect preferred meals
   - after meals and routes are assigned, the organizer can publish the groups and routes
-    - participants get an email with their group members, meal locations and times, as well as other info about the running dinner and a list of food allergies of their guests
+    - participants get an email with their group members, meal locations and times, as well as other info about the running dinner and a list of food allergies of their guests, maybe use google maps route links or sth

 ## Notes